bareboat-necessities/bbn-m5stack-tough/README.md

 With LVGL UI

-Mostly oriented for boating projects (can be interesting to RV and off-grid living users)
+Mostly oriented for boating projects (can be interesting to RV and off-grid living users, or Arduino and esp32 or other microcontroller enthusiasts and hobbyists)

 ## Screenshots